 ____ Small sunscreen*

 ____ Tampons/sanitary napkins*

 ____ Ditty bag (small stuff sack or Ziploc) for personal smellables in bear bag*

 ____ Money – in small bills for use at trading post

-Do Not Bring: Cell phones, radios, iPods, video game devices, hammocks, makeup, or deodorant
+Do Not Plan to Bring on Trail: radios, iPods, video game devices, hammocks, makeup, or deodorant

 **Subject to change based on crew needs, crew loads, weather, availability, etc.